git-ced/redact-docs/docs/guides/whitelist.md

 ### Error

-> Throws an error if required parameters in not met.
+> Throws an error if the required parameters are not given to the function.

 ## Import